 The aim of this project is to fill this gap.
 The two questions I seek to answer are: Do peace operations have an impact on the overall extent of collective postwar violence?
 And do they affect the nature of this violence by shifting the strategic calculus of actors away from battlefield engagements towards forms of violence that are less easily detected and sanctioned by those with a stake in the peace?

-Bara, Corinne; Annekatrin Deglow and Sebastian van Baalen: Violence in the Aftermath of Civil War: A Literature Review of Civil War Recurrence and Postwar Violence [work in progress]
+Bara, Corinne; Annekatrin Deglow and Sebastian van Baalen: Violence in the Aftermath of Civil War: A Literature Review of Civil War Recurrence and Postwar Violence [under review]

 Abbs, Luke and Corinne Bara: Chasing Shadows: Peacekeeping, Militias, and Violence Displacement [work in progress]